 SARGENT: How did you organize the imagery?

 JAFA: The things sort of organize themselves naturally.
-One of my friends said in an interview recently that fundamentally what he's trying to do is to put things in an affective proximity to one another, and I think that really crystallizes it.
-When you are talking about a mediated thing, a picture or representational image, it's not "for real."
+One of my friends said in an interview recently that fundamentally what he’s trying to do is to put things in an affective proximity to one another, and I think that really crystallizes it.
+When you are talking about a mediated thing, a picture or representational image, it’s not “for real.”
 It always functions in this space of a sign or signifier.
 These things tend to resonate in a specific way, but what happens is when you place a resonant artifact next to another resonant object, they create a new harmonic.
-So it was less like I had an object.
-It's just at a certain point I had a set of images that resonated in response to one another.
+So at a certain point I had a set of images that resonated in response to one another.
 And like a strand of pearls, I just laid them out.
-Then I watched it and said, "Oh, this is kind of interesting," and made a few adjustments.
+Then I watched it and said, “Oh, this is kind of interesting,” and made a few adjustments.

 SARGENT: How long did it take you to make Love?

 JAFA: I would say 85 percent of it was done in two hours.